USS Kearsarge (BB-5): Construction and career

-Service history

-Early career

-As flagship of the North Atlantic Squadron, Kearsarge sailed along the Atlantic seaboard and the Caribbean Sea.
-In May 1901 Captain Bowman H. McCalla assumed command of Kearsarge, although by May 1902 the ship was being commanded by Captain Joseph Newton Hemphill.
+As flagship of the North Atlantic Squadron, Kearsarge navigated along the Atlantic seaboard and the Caribbean Sea.
+By May 1902 the ship was being commanded by Captain Joseph Newton Hemphill.
 Reassigned as flagship of the European Squadron, she sailed from Sandy Hook on 3 June 1903, on her way to Kiel, Germany.
 She was visited by Emperor Wilhelm II of Germany on 25 June, and by the Prince of Wales – who would later become King George V of the United Kingdom – on 13 July.

 Kearsarge returned to Bar Harbor, Maine, on 26 July, and resumed her position as flagship.
 On 1 December the ship sailed from New York for Guantánamo Bay, Cuba, where she was present as the United States took formal possession of the Guantanamo Naval Reservation on 10 December.
 On 26 March 1904 Captain Raymond P. Rodgers assumed command of the ship.
 Following maneuvers in the Caribbean Sea, Kearsarge left with the North Atlantic Squadron for Lisbon, Portugal, where she met King Carlos I of Portugal on 11 June 1904.
 Independence Day was celebrated in Phaleron Bay, Greece, with King George I of Greece and his son and daughter-in-law, Prince Andrew of Greece and Denmark and Princess Alice of Battenberg.
 The squadron visited Corfu, Trieste, and Fiume before returning to Newport, Rhode Island, on 29 August 1904.

 On 31 March 1905, replaced Kearsarge as flagship of the North Atlantic Fleet, although she remained with the fleet.
 Captain Herbert Winslow took command of the ship during December.
-On 13 April 1906, while participating in an exercise off Cape Cruz, Cuba, the gunpowder in a 13-inch gun ignited accidentally, killing two officers and eight men.
+On 13 April 1906, while participating in an exercise off Cape Cruz, Cuba, the gunpowder in a 13-inch gun ignited accidentally, killing two officers, eight men and wounding five others.
+After repairs Kearsarge participated in a presidential review in September and then in the Jamestown Exposition in early 1907.